 20.1 After city construction is completed, all surplus population is removed to stock.
-Areas containing a city may not also contain tokens unless the city owner holds Public Works (30.41), and areas not containing a city may not contain more tokens than allowed by their population limits.
-This is the only time excess tokens are removed, except when a player holding Agriculture is the primary victim of Famine (29.3.1.4).
+Areas with cities may not also contain tokens unless that player holds Public Works (30.41), and areas without cities may not contain more tokens than allowed by their population limits.
+This is the only time excess tokens are removed, with the exception being a player holding Agriculture who is the primary victim of Famine (29.3.1.4).
 Excess tokens that violate the population limit must wait to be removed during this phase.

-20.1.1 Areas containing a city may contain one token if the city owner holds Public Works (30.41).
+20.1.1 Areas with cities may contain one token if the city owner holds Public Works (30.41).

-20.1.2 The population limit in areas containing only tokens belonging to a player holding Agriculture (30.3) are increased by one.
-Agriculture has no effect in areas where tokens are coexisting or during conflict.
+20.1.2 The population limit in areas containing only tokens belonging to a player who holds Agriculture (30.3) are increased by one.
+This effect is limited to areas that do not contain other tokens.
+Agriculture has no effect in areas where tokens are co-existing or during conflict.